reactjstampabay/rehacked-spa-basics/README.md

   componentHandler.upgradeDom();
   ```

-1. Add a constructor for `src/components/StartScreen/index.js` which creates a state for StartScreen and also properly bind the `_handleFieldChange` and `_handleLogin` functions
+1. Add a constructor for `src/components/StartScreen/index.js` which creates a state for StartScreen and also properly bind the `_handleFieldChange` and `_handleLogin` functions.
+[React Autobinding](http://facebook.github.io/react/blog/2015/01/27/react-v0.13.0-beta-1.html#autobinding)

   ```javascript
   constructor(props) {